ethmimo/Whitepaper/README.md

    - Develop Profile creator Mini-Dapp
    - Develop Mini-Dapps like the Follow Dapp
 4. Q4 2018
-   - Invest in promising Dapps that use the ERC-ME standard
+   - Invest in promising Dapps that use the D-OZ standard
    - Anything else that sounds cool